nowshadktasin/Netflix-Data-Analysis-with-SQL/README.md

-Here's a version customized for your Netflix Movie Database analysis project:

----

 # Introduction
 🎬 **Welcome to the Netflix Movie Database Analysis Project!** This project dives deep into Netflix’s expansive content library to uncover fascinating insights, including: